 You love coaching.
 You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

-The gap between hourly coaches and high-ticket coaches is wider than ever.
+The gap between hourly coaches and high-ticket coaches keeps widening.
 Executive coaches are pulling $500–$1,000+ per session.
 Menopause and longevity coaches are launching $5,000 packages.
-AI coaching barely existed two years ago and now has a waitlist.
+AI coaching barely existed in 2023 and now has waitlists.

 What makes a coaching niche “high-ticket”?